How to Calculate Containers for 21 Day Fix Recipes

 That’s ok–I need to see things in action.
 While this video is long, it goes through each step of how to count containers for the Ultimate Portion Fix.

-If this is too much right now–maybe you’re on your first round of the Fix–use one of these easy and free 21 Day Fix meal plans instead.
+If this is too much right now–use one of these easy and free 21 Day Fix recipes instead.
+The containers have been calculated for you already!

 It’s important to remember that while you lose weight all medical advice, diagnosis, or treatment come from your healthcare professional.
 I am not a Beachbody Coach and do not receive a commission from Team Beachbody.